The expected weather in the country tomorrow

-The National Center of Meteorology expected that the weather will be generally fair tomorrow, and low clouds will appear on the eastern coast in the morning, with the possibility of convective clouds forming in the east in the afternoon, hot during the day, humid at night and on Tuesday morning, with a chance of fog or light fog forming over some coastal and interior areas, especially the western ones.
-Winds are light to moderate, active at times during the day, causing dust.
+The National Center of Meteorology expected the weather tomorrow to be clear in general and dusty at times and partly cloudy in the east in the afternoon, humid at night and on Tuesday morning in some northern areas, with the possibility of fog or light fog and northwesterly winds.

-The center stated in its daily bulletin that the winds will be southeasterly – northeasterly, indicating that the Arabian Gulf and the Sea of Oman will be light in waves.
+In the Arabian Gulf, the waves will be medium, while in the Oman Sea it will be light to medium waves.

 Follow our latest local and sports news and the latest political and economic developments via Google news